Albany, New York: Religious participation

 Like most cities of comparable age and size, Albany has well-established Orthodox Christian, Roman Catholic, Protestant, and Jewish communities.
 Albany is home to the oldest Christian congregation in Upstate New York and the Mother Churches of two Christian dioceses.
 As of June 2010, eight churches or religious buildings in the city were listed on the National Register of Historic Places, one of which—St. Peter's Episcopal Church on State Street—is a National Historic Landmark.
 Established in 1642, the congregation of the First Church in Albany (Reformed), also known as the North Dutch Church (on North Pearl Street), is the second-oldest Reformed Church in America.
 The Cathedral of the Immaculate Conception (Eagle Street and Madison Avenue, built 1852) is the cathedral of the Roman Catholic Diocese of Albany, led by Bishop Edward Scharfenberger, and the Cathedral of All Saints (South Swan Street and Elk Street, built 1888) is the cathedral of the Episcopal Diocese of Albany.
 As of 2023, the city was home to twelve Catholic churches and four Episcopal churches.
 Despite its history of Christendom, in 2019 the Albany-Schenectady-Troy MSA was found to be among the most post-Christian cities in the United States in a study by Christian polling firm The Barna Group.

 A significant Jewish presence has existed in Albany as early as 1658.
 As of 2010, Albany is home to two Conservative synagogues, a Chabad-Lubavitch synagogue, an Orthodox synagogue, and two Reform synagogues.
 Albany is also home to one of the few Karaite synagogues outside Israel.
-As of 2008, the total membership in Albany's synagogues was estimated at 12,000-13,000, with half the members residing outside the city.
+As of 2008, the total membership in Albany's synagogues was estimated at 12,000–13,000, with half the members residing outside the city.
 Since the early 2000s, there has been an increase in Orthodox Jews moving to Albany from the New York Metro area, largely due to cheaper housing prices and closer walking proximity to synagogues.

 The Islamic community in Albany and its surrounding suburbs is represented by at least four major mosques in the region.
 The Muslim population increased substantially starting in the late 2000s, with the arrival of many refugees from countries such as Iraq, Syria, and Afghanistan.

 Exact numbers on religious denominations in Albany are not readily available.
 Demographic statistics in the United States depend heavily on the United States Census Bureau, which cannot ask about religious affiliation as part of its decennial census.
 It does compile some national and statewide religious statistics, but these are not representative of a city the size of Albany.
 One report from 2000 offers religious affiliations for Albany County.
 According to the data, 59.2% of Albany County residents identified as Christian: 47% are Roman Catholic, 8.4% are mainline Protestants, 2.7% are Evangelical Protestants, and 1.1% are Eastern or Oriental Orthodox Christians.
 Residents who practice Judaism make up 4.2% of the population and Muslims represent 0.2%.

 Modern overview

+2020 census

+As of April 1, 2020, Albany's population was 99,224.